 Graduate Financial Aid

 The University of the Arts offers a variety of financial aid programs to assist students in meeting their educational goals.
-Aid may be offered in the form of grants, scholarships, assistantships, loans, or employment and is funded through federal, state, institutional, or private organizations.
+Aid may be offered in the form of grants, scholarships, teaching fellowships, loans, or employment.
+These resources may be funded by federal, state, institutional, or private organizations.

 Student Financial Services